CAMP FOOTHILLS FAQ's

 How do I register for private rooms?
 There are a limited number of private rooms that we are reserving for families with newborn babies or serious medical conditions.
 While we know this may be an inconvenience for some, we appreciate everyone’s willingness to be flexible.

 How can families stay together if they don’t meet the qualifications to stay in a private room?
 Tents and RVs are a great way to keep your family together.
-Some of the dorm buildings will be reserved for families so even though females and males will sleep in different rooms, there is a common area where families can congregate for board games and hanging out.
+We will have a family dorm for young families with smaller children.
+These sleep four to a room.
+If you’re family is larger, we can accommodate with two of these rooms.
 Some community groups may even decide they want to take over an entire bunkroom and have a few families staying together (12-14 total beds).
-There is a comment box on the online registration form where you can make special requests to stay in a dorm with other families.
+There is a comment box on the online registration form where you can make special requests to stay in a dorm with other families under special housing.

 What if I am single parent and have opposite gendered children and want to stay in the dorms?
 We have a small number of dorm rooms that have two sets of twin beds with a door for privacy.
 These buildings have two shared bathrooms with the female bathroom on one floor and male bathroom on another floor.
 One of your children will need to use the restroom one floor up or one floor down from your sleeping room.
 To request one of these rooms, please put “Cagle-Cherry semi-private room” in the comment box when you register online.

 How can I help my middle school or high school kid get the most out of camp?
 Warehouse students (incoming 7th grade through high school) are welcome to stay together as a group in the dorms (away from parents).

 What are the RV options?
 The spots with full hookup are very limited and narrow.
 These are first come first serve.
 Most preferred the primitive spots that are available on the camp’s soccer field.